Hexasiel/ToornamentToOPGG/README.md

 ### Chrome
 - Head to the chrome extensions tab ```chrome://extensions/```
+- Turn on developer mode in the upper right corner
-- Drag the ToornamentToOPGG folder into your browser
+- Drag the ToornamentToOPGG folder into your browser or click on the **Load unpacked** button and select the folder that way

 ## Usage: